 My grandmother was already old when I was young — and she had been a professional shooter for many years.
 She had boxes of glass negatives that I wish I had now.
 I was fascinated by the big old cameras, the darkroom with the erie glow of its safelights, and mostly the magic of images appearing in trays of smelly chemicals that were seemingly conjured into existence from nowhere.
 And I guess it had a magical affect on me.
 All through primary and secondary school I loved photography and art of any kind.

 One thing led to another and before you know it I was running the Compugraphic computerized typesetting operation at that same printer.
 It was the new frontier of what would later be called the desktop publishing revolution.
-From there I went to work for an ad agency in Racine, then as an advertising layout artist at the Denver Post, on to another printing company and finally to a couple more ad agencies in Kansas.
+From there I went to work for an ad agency in Wisconsin, then as an advertising layout artist at the Denver Post, on to another printing company and finally to a couple more ad agencies in Kansas.
 The last of them I co-founded — and is where I am currently — the Callahan agency.

 Meanwhile, as my career went through its evolutions, all the really important stuff in my life was happening.
 I was blessed to marry my dear wife, Vicki — a smart, talented, beautiful, deep-thinking woman who has been my life partner and the best friend I could ever ask for.
 Together we’ve been blessed with an amazing family.
 In many ways they have all been partners in my career with their support (and toleration!) of all its challenges and demands.
 I am so grateful for them all.

 In the last several years I’ve explored the area of user experience design on a much deeper level.
 Something about UX just clicks for me, like all the pieces of a puzzle going into place.
 I can see that as I look back on how I approached design even in the pre-digital age.
 I love how the complex parts of a digital project go together as I try to make them as simple and intuitive as possible.